rgilks/geno-1/docs/SPEC.md

 4. **Sync Audio-Visual:** Link the events.
 Have the visual objects respond to the audio – e.g., on each note event, flash or scale the corresponding object.
 Fine-tune to make it noticeable but not jarring.
 5. **Interactivity:** Add the user interaction one by one:

-   - Ray picking and dragging of objects.
-Ensure that moving a voice object changes its PannerNode coordinates and the visual moves accordingly.
+   - Ray picking and dragging of voice positions.
+Ensure that moving a voice position changes its PannerNode coordinates and the wave displacement effects move accordingly.
    - Add a regenerate button or gesture.
 Perhaps a key press “R” for now to regenerate all sequences (for easier testing) – later replace with a 3D button.
    - Add a play/pause toggle (again, maybe key press first, then integrate UI object).
    - Test that these interactions can happen while audio is playing without glitching.